 Indianapolis, IN 46204

 Report a Complaint or Incident to the IDOH

-Individuals can call or email to make complaints about care provided at any licensed or certified Indiana health care providers or suppliers.
+Individuals can call or email to make complaints about care provided by any licensed or certified Indiana healthcare providers or suppliers.

 All forms (CMS 116 CLIA Application, Enclosure A Disclosure of Ownership and Enclosure I Methodology Test list) must be completed and signed and appropriate documentation attached for initial certificates and most changes of certificate type.

 The CMS 116 CLIA Application and Enclosure A Disclosure of Ownership is completed for change of ownership and Tax ID.

 The CMS 116 CLIA Applications may be completed for any changes.